samiuljoy/dotfiles-and-more/Readme.md

 ### Stuffs in `$HOME.config/mutt/muttrc`

 Mutt is an email client.
 Make sure to lock store your password in a different file and encrypt it with gpg key.
-There's also a gruvbox colorschme included.
+There's also a gruvbox colorscheme included.

 ### Custom colorschemes for vim